As a noun:

 Overall, the critical part is to identify the metrics that could be impacted and making a start toward estimation based on the kind of problem.

 The bigger battle to fight in any organization is that of perception.
 How do you convince folks that have spent ages working in the business that while analytics can never replace them, it can help them?
 The true impact of any data science project is realized when acceptance and corresponding consumption happens within the function of an organization.
 A lot of projects fall by the wayside due to unacceptance, leaving the analytics team dejected and low on morale.
 The inevitable attrition that follows leads to skill shortage and loss of context developed over time.
 As a result, the credibility of analytics is lost in this vicious circle and data science takes a hit.
 Thus, functions within an organization fall behind many years when it comes to data science.

-There are three things to do to make sure that the opinion around analytics stays positive and analytics’ value is recognized:
+There are three things to do to make sure that the opinion around analytics stays positive and the value of analytics is recognized: